hachyderm/community/accounts/README.md

 podcasts, etc.) and/or not posting with a singular purpose or topic and/or bot accounts.

-For specialty acounts: we recognize and have rules around some.
+For specialty accounts: we recognize and have rules around some.
 If an account is not a user account and not one of the recognized account types below, then it is not a type permitted on this server.
 This is to prevent automated / single post / corporate